Football, transfer rumours and gossip - Man City 'ready for Champions League ban appeal'

 Premier League club braced for absences

 Paper Round’s view: On Saturday came the news that at least two players for Bundesliga second division side Dynamo Dresden tested positive for coronavirus, and the whole squad will be in isolation for two weeks.
-That is in Germany, which is managing the disease far better than the United Kingdom, so it is no surprise that players are reluctant to expose themselves to risk.
+That is in Germany, which is managing the disease far better than the United Kingdom, so it is no surprise that players are reluctant to expose themselves to risk at this time.

 Racing Club president - Barca want Martinez